open-edge-platform/datumaro/docs/source/docs/command-reference/context_free/stats.md

 # Stats

-## Get Project Statistics
+## Get Dataset Statistics

-This command computes various project statistics, such as:
+This command computes various dataset statistics, such as:
 - image mean and std. dev.
 (RGB)
 - class and attribute balance
 - mask pixel balance